Kamahl19/react-starter/DOCS.md

 There is also [src/tests/utils.tsx](./src/tests/utils.tsx) which provides custom render function for testing and wraps test with necessary providers such as react-query, Recoil, Ant, Emotion, Router...
 It also re-exports everything related to `testing-library`.

 Currently there is [only 1 test](./src/app/App.test.tsx) which is basically a "smoke test".
-It makes sure that the app renders without crashing and tests a happy path of Sign up -> Login -> Logout.
+It makes sure that the app renders without crashing and tests a happy path of Sign up -> Sign in -> Sign out.

 ### Testing on different screen resolutions